hellbox/srob-migration/content/reviews/we-the-poems.md

 name = "We the poems"
 title = "We the poems"
 dek = "Government-sponsored poets are defining Seattle and Washington State.
-You couldn't ask for a better investment of your tax dollars.\n" facebookauto = "Should your hard-earned tax dollars go toward poets and poetry?
+You couldn't ask for a better investment of your tax dollars.\n" type = "Review"facebookauto = "Should your hard-earned tax dollars go toward poets and poetry?
 God, yes!" twitterauto = "Should your hard-earned tax dollars go toward poets and poetry?
 God, yes!" reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/wa-129.md"]